dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/determining-what-files-need-to-be-deployed-cs.md

 ASP.NET web pages are divided into declarative markup and source code.
 The declarative markup portion includes HTML, Web controls, and databinding syntax; the code portion contains event handlers written in Visual Basic or C# code.
 The markup and code portions are typically separated into different files: `WebPage.aspx` contains the declarative markup while `WebPage.aspx.cs` houses the code.

 Consider an ASP.NET page named Clock.aspx that contains a Label control whose Text property is set to the current date and time when the page loads.
-The declarative markup portion (in `Clock.aspx`) would contain the markup for a Label Web control -`<asp:Label runat="server" id="TimeLabel" />` - while the code portion (in `Clock.aspx.cs`) would have a `Page_Load` event hander with the following code:
+The declarative markup portion (in `Clock.aspx`) would contain the markup for a Label Web control -`<asp:Label runat="server" id="TimeLabel" />` - while the code portion (in `Clock.aspx.cs`) would have a `Page_Load` event handler with the following code:

 [!code-csharp[Main](determining-what-files-need-to-be-deployed-cs/samples/sample1.cs)]